Flood insurance myths: What you need to know

 This often misunderstood term does not mean flooding will happen only once every 100 years.
 Rather, an area in a 100-year flood plain has a 1 in 100 chance of flooding in any given year, FEMA says.
 So, even if a property in a 100-year flood plain flooded last year, there's an equal chance of it happening again this year.

 Knowledge and preparation are key when it comes to dealing with potential flood damage.
-By understanding how flood insurance works and how you may benefit from it, you may be more prepared in the event that you ever experience a flood.
+By understanding how flood insurance works and how you may benefit from it, you may be more prepared if you ever experience a flood.